pjhartout/Computational_Biology/README.md

 # Computational_Biology
-  Repository for lab assignments for Computational Biology @ ETH Zurich
+  Repository for lab assignments and slides for Computational Biology @ ETH Zurich